Tags

 Sylvia sings it pretty well, better than Page in fact, who was no slouch in the vocal department.
 Maybe the reason is that unlike idiotic adults, your average teenager is able to intuitively understand the definition of the term “bullshit” and react accordingly when asked to perpetrate the crime of promoting said bullshit on record.

-Now Sylvia can hardly turn water into wine, let alone warm piss into chilled champagne (and to think, it was written by Jessie Mae Robinson, a legitimate rock ‘n’ roll songstress, proving that even the greats sometimes suffer from the futile dream of “upward mobility” too) but Sylvia at least gives it more pathos than Miss.
+Now Vanderpool can hardly turn water into wine, let alone warm piss into chilled champagne (and to think, it was written by Jessie Mae Robinson, a legitimate rock ‘n’ roll songstress, proving that even the greats sometimes suffer from the futile dream of “upward mobility” too) but Sylvia at least gives it more pathos than Miss.
 Page – or a legion of other cover versions at the time – can muster.

 Jubilee may have realized this was the wrong way to go however and at some undetermined point reissued the single with an original composition of Vanderpool’s on it instead, I Found Somebody To Love.